speedment/speedment-doc/pages/advanced_features.md

 Read more about Parallel Database Streams with Speedment in this [blog post](http://minborgsjavapot.blogspot.com/2016/10/work-with-parallel-database-streams.html)

 ## Parallel Strategy
 In the [previous chapter](#parallelism) we learned about parallelism.
-Because the number of rows that a stream is processing is unknown, Speedment will apply a certain strategy of how to divide the workload over the available threads.
+Because the number of rows that a stream is processing is unknown in the beginning, Speedment will apply a certain strategy of how to divide the workload over the available threads.
 By default, Speedment is using Java 8's default parallel strategy `Spliterators::spliteratorUnknownSize` whereby 1024, 2048, 3072, 4096, etc. elements will be laid out over the available threads.

 When the number of elements are relatively low, the default strategy will not work (for example if there are less than 1024 elements, then only one thread will be used).
 This is why Speedment supports different parallel strategies.
 You can set your own parallel strategy like this:
 ``` java